-When she returned home she told me she had several sexual encounters with other people overseas and she realized she didn’t want to be in a relationship.
+When she returned home she told me she had several encounters with other people overseas and she realized she didn’t want to be in a relationship.

 That’s pretty much a man’s worst nightmare isn’t it.
-His girlfriend runs off and she experiences all the sexual freedom of living in a place where no one knows her and she can do what she wants.
+His girlfriend runs off and she experiences all the freedom of living in a place where no one knows her and she can do what she wants.

 She said she needs time to be single before moving into the next relationship.
 She’s since established that she doesn’t have feelings towards me.
 She’s tried to be friends.
-We had a drunken night out which lead to an argument then sex the other night but in the morning she pushed me away when I tried to get close and she told me she completely regretted it.
+We had a drunken night out which lead to an argument then intimacy the other night but in the morning she pushed me away when I tried to get close and she told me she completely regretted it.
 She told a friend that she felt nothing and emotionless when we did it and just wants to be single.
 She’s 27 and I’m 34.

 I don’t want to loose her.
 I’m trying to play it cool.
 Im hurt that she was intimate with other people but I’ve done the same in similar circumstances in a past relationship so I’m trying to empathize.

 I get it.
 It is hurtful.
 Especially as you would have considered yourself in a relationship of sorts with her when she went away.
 You think she’s going away to get away from her nasty ex and to escape from all her stress.
-In reality she goes to South America and has a bunch of sexual encounters, then comes back to you with low interest.
+In reality she goes to South America and has a bunch of encounters, then comes back to you with low interest.
 It hurts.

 I’ve made the mistake in trying to encourage her to make it work between us and persisted a little too much to the point I asked to be friends with benefits.
 To which she said yes then regretted what she said the next day and said no.